Ogyen Trinley Dorje: Biography

 Ogyen Trinley Rinpoche was born Apo Gaga in 1985 in Lhatok Township, Chamdo County, Tibet Autonomous Region, to nomadic parents.

 The 14th Dalai Lama issued an official statement of recognition and confirmation of the 16th Karmapa's reincarnation as Ogyen Trinley Dorje, on 30 June 1992.
 He was enthroned as the 17th Karmapa on 27 September 1992 at Tsurphu Monastery, the traditional seat of the Karmapa in Tibet, and there he began his Tibetan and Buddhist studies.

-Ogyen Trinley Dorje received the official sanction of the State Council of the People's Republic of China, who declared him to be a "living Buddha", the first time the People's Republic of China has officially confirmed a tulku.
+Ogyen Trinley Dorje received the official sanction of the State Council of the People's Republic of China on 29 June 1992, who declared him to be a "living Buddha", the first time the People's Republic of China has officially confirmed a tulku.
 A year later, the Chinese announced during the UN World Conference on Human Rights in Vienna they would train him in Tsurphu for his future task as the successor of the Dalai Lama.